CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Hideout Battles: Wisthu (800 words for 1-4)
   - DUST: PG Battles: Zhout (600 words for 1-3), Dusiri (1000 words for 3-4), Infected Golem (1500 words for 1-5)
 - **Other sources:**
+  - FOREST: MT, EldLib Battles: Curator of Elder Library (1000 words for 0-3)
   - DESERT
     - 3PC Battles: Bruja (900 words for 1-2), Lombri (1500 words for 1-2), Yasri (1250 words for 1)
     - IC Battles: Nedi (800 words for 1-3)